 Cons: delivery fee is more expensive than other options, won't know your total bill ahead of time

-What it is: gas stations located on-site at Disney World – there is a location across the street from Downtown Disney and 1 across from the Boardwalk Resort
+What it is: gas stations located on-site at Disney World - there is a location across the street from Disney Springs and 1 across from the Boardwalk Resort

 Cost: usually slightly higher than a grocery store, as all gas station items are, but no delivery fees to worry about

-Pros: convenient if you’re staying at a Boardwalk area resort or will be near Downtown Disney, prices are mostly reasonable
+Pros: convenient if you're staying at a Boardwalk area resort or will be near Disney Springs, prices are mostly reasonable

 Cons: limited selection as with any gas station but if you're just looking for some beverages and a few snacks, it might work for you

-What it is: if you don’t have your own car, you can catch a taxi from your hotel to the store you’d like to shop
+What it is: if you don't have your own car, you can catch a taxi or Uber from your hotel to the store you'd like to shop

 Cost: varies, depending on hotel and store location